-A conservation or mitigation bank is a free-market enterprise that —
+A conservation or mitigation bank is a free-market enterprise that --

 - offers landowners economic incentives to protect natural resources;

 A conservation bank generally protects threatened and endangered species habitat.
 Credits are established for the specific sensitive species that occur on the site.
-Other agencies that typically participate in the regulation and approval of Conservation Banks are the U.S. Fish and Wildlife Service, and NOAA National Marine Fisheries Service.
+Conservation banks help to consolidate small, fragmented sensitive species compensation projects into large contiguous preserves which have much higher wildlife habitat values.
+Other agencies that typically participate in the regulation and approval of conservation banks are the U.S. Fish and Wildlife Service and NOAA National Marine Fisheries Service.

-Mitigation banking is the same concept as conservation banking, but is specifically for wetland restoration, creation, and enhancement undertaken to compensate for unavoidable wetland losses.
+A mitigation bank protects, restores, creates, and enhances wetland habitats.
+Credits are established to compensate for unavoidable wetland losses.
 Use of mitigation bank credits must occur in advance of development, when the compensation cannot be achieved at the development site or would not be as environmentally beneficial.
-Mitigation banking helps to consolidate small, fragmented wetland mitigation projects into large contiguous sites which will have much higher wildlife habitat values.
-Mitigation banks are generally approved by the wildlife agencies, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.
+Mitigation banking helps to consolidate small, fragmented wetland mitigation projects into large contiguous preserves which will have much higher wildlife habitat values.
+Mitigation banks are generally approved by the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.

 - Cost reductions over “do it yourself” compliance (due to the economies of scale a large habitat bank generates and passes on to credit buyers), together with cost certainty